CaveAgent: Transforming LLMs into Stateful Runtime Operators: Abstract

 \section{Abstract}

-\paragraph{Abstract:} LLM-based agents are increasingly capable of complex task execution, yet current agentic systems remain constrained by text-centric paradigms.
-Traditional approaches rely on procedural JSON-based function calling, which often struggles with long-horizon tasks due to fragile multi-turn dependencies and context drift.
-In this paper, we present CaveAgent, a framework that transforms the paradigm from "LLM-as-Text-Generator" to "LLM-as-Runtime-Operator."
-We introduce a Dual-stream Context Architecture that decouples state management into a lightweight semantic stream for reasoning and a persistent, deterministic Python Runtime stream for execution.
-In addition to leveraging code generation to efficiently resolve interdependent sub-tasks (e.g., loops, conditionals) in a single step, we introduce \textit{Stateful Runtime Management} in CaveAgent.
-Distinct from existing code-based approaches that remain text-bound and lack the support for external object injection and retrieval, CaveAgent injects, manipulates, and retrieves complex Python objects (e.g., DataFrames, database connections) that persist across turns.
-This persistence mechanism acts as a high-fidelity external memory to eliminate context drift, avoid catastrophic forgetting, while ensuring that processed data flows losslessly to downstream applications.
-Comprehensive evaluations on Tau$^2$-bench, BFCL and various case studies across representative SOTA LLMs demonstrate CaveAgent's superiority.
-Specifically, our framework achieves a 10.5\% success rate improvement on retail tasks and reduces total token consumption by 28.4\% in multi-turn scenarios.
-On data-intensive tasks, direct variable storage and retrieval reduces token consumption by 59\%, allowing CaveAgent to handle large-scale data that causes context overflow failures in both JSON-based and CodeAct-style agents.
-Furthermore, the accessible runtime state provides programmatically verifiable feedback, establishing a rigorous foundation for future research in Reinforcement Learning (RL).
+\paragraph{Abstract:} LLM-based agents are increasingly capable of complex task execution, yet current agentic systems remain constrained by text-centric paradigms that struggle with long-horizon tasks due to fragile multi-turn dependencies and context drift.
+We present CaveAgent, a framework that shifts LLM tool use from ``LLM-as-Text-Generator'' to ``LLM-as-Runtime-Operator.''
+CaveAgent introduces a dual-stream architecture: a \textit{semantic stream} for lightweight reasoning and a \textit{runtime stream} backed by a persistent Python environment for stateful execution.
+Rather than treating the LLM's text context as the primary workspace, CaveAgent elevates the persistent runtime as the central locus.
+Beyond leveraging code generation to resolve interdependent sub-tasks (e.g., loops, conditionals) in a single step, CaveAgent introduces Stateful Runtime Management: it injects, manipulates, and retrieves complex Python objects (e.g., DataFrames, database connections) that persist across turns, unlike existing code-based approaches that remain text-bound.
+CaveAgent further provides a runtime-integrated skill management system that extends the Agent Skills open standard, enabling ecosystem interoperability through executable skill injections.
+This persistence mechanism serves as a high-fidelity external memory that reduces context drift in multi-turn interactions and preserves processed data for downstream applications with less information loss.
+Evaluations on Tau$^2$-bench and the Berkeley Function Calling Leaderboard (BFCL) across six state-of-the-art LLMs demonstrate consistent improvements in 11 out of 12 settings, with gains up to +13.5\% success rate on multi-turn retail tasks.
+On BFCL, the three open-source models we evaluate all reach 94.0--94.7\% under CaveAgent, comparable to closed-source Claude Sonnet 4.5 (94.4\%) and Gemini 3 Pro (94.3\%) and exceeding GPT-5.1 (89.6\%) under their native function-calling protocols; the 30B Qwen3-Coder reaching 94.4\% suggests the function-calling protocol is a key performance bottleneck alongside model scale.
+Token efficiency studies show 28.4\% reduction in total token consumption and up to 51\% token reduction on data-intensive tasks relative to the best baseline.
+The accessible runtime state further provides programmatically verifiable feedback, enabling automated evaluation and reward signal generation without human annotation and establishing a structural foundation for future research in Reinforcement Learning with Verifiable Rewards (RLVR).